vanshaj18/vanshaj18.github.io/_pages/about.md

 </div>

 <p class="header-bar" style="font-family:Dancing Script, cursive">
-  I also express my gratitude to all my professors for taking out their time to write recommendations on my behalf for the multitude of research internships and programs I apply for.
+  I express my generous gratitude to all my professors for taking out their time to write recommendations on my behalf for the multitude of research internships and programs I apply for.
 </p>

 <blockquote>